What is Iluvien?

-Fluocinolone ophthalmic (for the eye) implant is used to treat inflammation within the eye that is caused by disease or infection.
-The implant slowly releases fluocinolone into the eye over a period of approximately 30 months.
+This implant slowly releases fluocinolone into the eye over a period of approximately 30 to 36 months.

-Fluocinolone ophthalmic implant may also be used for other purposes not listed in this medication guide.
+Iluvien may also be used for purposes not listed in this medication guide.

-You should not be treated with this medicine if you have glaucoma or any type of infection in or around your eye, or if you are allergic to steroid medicine.
+You should not be treated with Iluvien if you have glaucoma, or any type of infection in or around your eye (including herpes).

 You should not be treated with this medicine if you are allergic to fluocinolone, or if you have:

-any type of infection in or around your eye; or
+any type of infection in or around your eye.

 The use of fluocinolone ophthalmic implant may increase your risk of developing cataracts and eventually needing cataract surgery.
 Talk with your doctor if you have concerns about this risk.